 - 1/3 cup canola or vegetable oil

-- 2 whole eggs
+- 2 whole large eggs

-- 1 cup sugar
+- 1 cup granulated sugar

-- 3/4 cup flour
+- 3/4 cup all-purpose flour

-- 1/2 tsp salt
+- 1/2 teaspoon salt

 - Pour batter into prepared pan.
 Bake for 25 minutes, until a tester comes out mostly clean.